Thinking of selling your Toronto condo? Read on to find out what you need to know to sell your condo for top dollar.

 While comparable unit sales in your building are the most important consideration in valuing your condo, your real estate agent will also look at the units in your building currently for sale (i.e., the competition), as well as recent sales and competition in nearby similar buildings.

-- Supply and Demand – Because there are generally multiple units that are identical or near-identical in a building, Buyers don’t feel the desperation that they often feel with a house – if they miss out on buying this condo, there’ll likely be another similar one come on the market soon.
-In addition, the sheer volume of available condos means there are more to choose from.
+- Supply and Demand – Because there are generally multiple units that are identical or near-identical in a building, Buyers may not feel the desperation that they often feel with a house – if they miss out on buying this condo, there’ll likely be another similar one come on the market soon.

 Other factors that will affect the price of your condo: